sigreen/rest-soap-transformation/README.md

 ## Overview

 This project demonstrates a microservices based project leveraging SpringBoot and Apache Camel to proxy an existing SOAP service with a new REST front-end service.
 Additionally, the REST API is documented using Swagger.
-The project makes use of camel-servlet (to host Swagger on port 8080) and camel-restlet (to host RestDSL on port 9080) components.
+The project makes use of camel-servlet component listening on port 8080 and configured using Spring Boot.

 ## Prerequisites